 M.A., University of Texas at Austin

 Teaching and Scholarship

 - Conspiracy Theories: Secrecy and Power in American Culture (revised 2nd ed.)
-(Minneapolis: University of Minnesota Press, 2008).
+(University of Minnesota Press, 2008).
 First edition published 1999.
-Excerpts translated into Polish and Slovenian.
+Excerpts translated into French, Polish, and Slovenian.

 Articles and Essays

 - “How Reputational NDAs Fail (Or, In Praise of Breach),” 107 Marquette Law Review ___ (2023).

 - “Populism and Transparency: The Political Core of an Administrative Norm,” 89 University of Cincinnati Law Review 286 (2021).